What is the Best Beginner Drum Set?

 - CLASSIC DESIGN: Crafted with a high-gloss finish, as well as white drum heads and eye-catching chrome details to give your drums a timeless appearance

-- VERSATILE SIZE: Ideal for beginning drummers and those more experience, this set's standard size makes it suitable for users young and old
+- VERSATILE SIZE: Ideal for beginning drummers and those more experienced, this set's standard size makes it suitable for users young and old

 - DURABLE COMPOSITION: Made of solid wood and metal, these drums are built to stand the test of time while fostering your love of music